dustin-archive/lifesaver-sass/README.md

 ## Core Mixin

-The core mixin is what does all the magics.
+The core mixin is what does all the magic.
 The advantage of using just the core mixin over the shorthand property mixins is multiple properties if you want two properties to have the same values.
 A possible use case for this is a "well" class, or a series of buttons, where you want the same amount of space on the insdie and outside.

   ```scss
     // Input